Weak Galerkin Method for Electrical Impedance Tomography: Weak Galerkin method and error analysis

 Substituting \eqref{thm5.1.1}--\eqref{thm5.1.3} in \eqref{thm5.1}, we obtain the desired result. \end{proof}

-\mm{While Theorem \ref{tribnorm} above has provided error estimate in the induced norm $|||\cdot|||_h$, the discrepancy term in minimization problem \eqref{mini} involves Euclidean norm of electrode voltage $U$. } Therefore we \mm{shall} further derive the error estimates for the weak Galerkin scheme of $U$ in the Euclidean norm using a duality argument.
-Consider a dual problem that seeks $\psi\in H^1\lt(\Omega\rt)$ and $\Psi\in \mathbb{R}^L_\diamond$ satisfying
+While Theorem \ref{tribnorm} above provides an error estimate for the WG algorithm \ref{algo1} in the induced norm $|||\cdot|||_h$, it is crucial to analyze the convergence of the finite element approximation of the electrode voltage $U$ in the Euclidean norm, which is the measurement discrepancy term in the objective functional of the minimization problem \eqref{mini}.
+To this end, we derive the error estimate for the electrode voltage $U$ in the Euclidean norm using a duality argument.
+Consider a dual problem that seeks $\psi\in H^1(\Omega)$ and $\Psi\in \mathbb{R}^L_\diamond$ satisfying